A Guide to Understanding Horizontal Carousels

 conveyor system with horizontal carousels

-There are many different ways to store and manage inventory for internal or external distribution.
+There are a variety of ways to store and manage inventory for internal or external distribution.
 Some of these methods, such as static shelving, are relatively low-tech.
 Others are more sophisticated, involving integrated computer applications and sometimes, robotics.
 This second group includes a variety of automated storage solutions—not only horizontal carousels, but also vertical carousels, vertical lift modules (VLMs), ASRS or shuttle systems, and grid systems.

 Static shelving